5 Inspiring Remarketing Ad Examples

 The great thing about remarketing ads is that they can target customers who made a purchase in the past as well as those who left your website without making a purchase at all.

-5 Inspiring Remarketing Ad Examples for 2021
+5 Inspiring Remarketing Ad Examples

 Why it Works: Booking.com is a global travel agency that operates online, connecting users with homestays, flights, hotels, car rentals and additional travel services.